Edgar M. Lazarus: Later life, death and legacy

 Lazarus was an avid horseman, artist, real estate entrepreneur, and ardent advocate for the architectural profession.
 In 1931, Lazarus' wife Fanny inherited a large fortune from a New York uncle.
 Lazarus died on October 2, 1939, in Portland, survived by his wife.
-He is buried in Oheb Shalom Cemetery, Baltimore City, Maryland, USA.

 In 2011, Edward H. Teague, head of the Architecture and Allied Arts Library at the University of Oregon, and curator of the digital collection Building Oregon: Architecture of Oregon and the Pacific Northwest, presented his discovery of several works not previously attributed to Lazarus, including some that are still standing in Portland.